Community Action Agency of Oklahoma City and Canadian Counties programs.

 Using government and non-profit funds, two different DPA programs are available to eligible low-income future, homeowners of Canadian and nearby Oklahoma Counties.
 The components both will have different requirements and amounts of assistance provided.
 Aid is and is available depending on the availability of funds.
 Any loans or grants paid out are administered on a first come and first serve basis.

-Nutrition is available each spring.
+Nutrition is available each spring, including from food banks as well as pantries.
 At that time of the year, income eligible clients can apply for free garden seeds for food needs.
+Or they can apply for free groceries in Oklahoma City.
+The Community Action Agency can refer clients to local food banks for their needs.

 Emergency Home Repair is a unique program that offers home improvement type services to eligible individuals and families that own a home.
 The CAAofOKC program also focuses on addressing health and safety matters, in particular for the elderly and each other household occupant.
 Serving over sixty (60) targeted areas today, the program provides following services: